kaledh4/EconomicCompass/README.md

-# Hunch Machine (GitHub Pages Edition)
+# EconomicCompass

-This is a self-hosted, 100% free version of the Hunch Machine crypto investment insight tool.
+This is a self-hosted, 100% free version of the EconomicCompass crypto investment insight tool.
 It runs automatically on GitHub Actions and hosts the result on GitHub Pages.

 ## Features